 Your body weight is no longer supported by the centre of the disc but instead the walls of the sac (annulus fibrosis.)
 The thinner and weaker a disc becomes the greater the chance of a disc protrusion gets.
 This process is commonly referred to as a “slipped disc”.
 Increased tension on the annulus leads to bony spurs forming on the edges of the vertebrae in an attempt to stabilise the spine.

 If the disc is allowed to bulge far enough it will protrude into the space in which the spinal cord and nerves sit.
 Pressure on the neural tissue, by the disc, results in symptoms ranging from a mild ache to severe sciatic pain.
 The severity of the symptom is not always a good indication of the state of the disc.
 Clinically, a very small disc protrusion can cause as much, or more, discomfort as a large protrusion.
 The mild backache that you experience from time to time may be as a result of a thinning disc or a tearing annulus fibrosis.

-It is important for those people who have been involved in car accidents or are subjected to other forms of repeated trauma (golf swing, cricket, tennis, etc.) and even those who spend a lot of time sitting at a desk to seek assessment by someone who is professionally trained to assess the function of your spine.
-Following evaluation it can be determined if conservative management is appropriate or if further assessment and referral to a medical specialist is necessary.
+It is crucial for people experiencing acute back pain to seek help.
+It is also very important for those people who have been involved in car accidents or are subjected to other forms of repeated trauma (golf swing, cricket, tennis, etc.) and even those who spend a lot of time sitting at a desk to seek assessment by someone who is professionally trained to assess the function of your spine.

 - Cassidy, J.D., Thiel, H.W., Kirkaldy-Willis, K.W.
 (1993) Side posture manipulation for lumbar intervertebral disc herniation.
 J. Manip.
 Physiol.
 Ther.
 16: 96-103.